 - Fast stream processing systems;

-- High-throughput transaction processing;
+- Distributed transaction processing;

-- Techniques in data stream processing.
+- Theories and techniques in data stream processing systems.

 - Design of and trade-offs in the modern systems introduced in the course.